-A separate schedule of risks that the Fund monitors is set out in the Fund's Funding Strategy Statement.
+Reparate schedule of risks that the Fund Control of the Fund's Funding Petrategy Statement.

 The approach to pooling investments, including the use of collective investment vehicles and shared services

 The Fund is a participating scheme in the Border to Coast Pensions Partnership (BCPP).
 The proposed structure and basis on which the BCPP pool will operate was set out in the July 2016 submission to Government.